cristiandeschamps/machinelearning/README.md

 # machinelearning
-Code for the #WAQ17 presentation on April 4th 2017
+Code for the #ConFoo presentation in March 2018